Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Preliminary Related Work

 While classical constraint-based algorithms have shown success on low-dimensional tabular data \cite{constrainct_based_cd, causality_based_feature_selection_2019}, their application to event sequences with multi-label outputs remains challenging due to: (1) \textit{dimensionality}—thousands of event types increase super-exponentially the number of graphs (2) \textit{sparsity}—multi-hot encodings often underrepresent rare but important events (3) \textit{distributional assumptions}—such as linearity or Gaussian noise, which rarely hold in real-world sequences \cite{cd_temporaldata_review}.

-Contemporary works point toward dividing classical causal discovery for high-dimensional datasets into sub-problems and graph aggregation. \citet{laborda_ring_based_distirbuted} introduce a ring-based distributed algorithm for learning high-dimensional BN, \citet{divide_conquer_mb_discovery} explores a distributed approach for large-scale causal structure learning and \citet{recursive_mb_approach_pmlr_large_scale} for Markov Boundaries.
+Contemporary work points to decomposing classical causal discovery for high-dimensional datasets into sub-problems and graph aggregation. \citet{laborda_ring_based_distirbuted} introduce a ring-based distributed algorithm for learning high-dimensional BN, \citet{divide_conquer_mb_discovery} explores a distributed approach for large-scale causal structure learning and \citet{recursive_mb_approach_pmlr_large_scale} for Markov Boundaries.

 \textbf{Bayesian Network} \cite{pearl_1998_bn} has served as a modelling technique for a variety of decision problems.
 It is defined as a triplet \(<\boldsymbol{U}, \mathbb{G}, P>\) with \(P\) the joint distribution over a variable set \(\boldsymbol{U}\) of a directed acyclic graph \(\mathbb{G} = (\boldsymbol{U}, E)\) with \(E\) as the set of directed edges.
 This triplet must satisfy the Markov Condition: every random variable \(U_i\) is independent of its non-descendant variables given its parents \(\text{Pa}(U_i)\) in \(\mathbb{G}\).
 The directed edge \((U_i \rightarrow U_j)\) encodes a probabilistic dependence.
-Thus, the joint probability distribution can be factorised as:
+Thus, the joint probability distribution can be factorized as:

 The DAG encodes a set of conditional independencies \(\mathcal{I}(\mathbb{G})\), where each element corresponds to a conditional independence relation \(U_i \perp U_j | \boldsymbol{Z}\), meaning that \(U_i\) and \(U_j\) are conditionally independent given the set of variables \(\boldsymbol{Z}\).
 Formally, a DAG \(\mathbb{G}_k\) is an I-map (or Independence map) of another \(\mathbb{G}\) if the set of conditional independencies encoded by \(\mathbb{G}_k\) is a subset of those encoded by \(\mathbb{G}\):